hmazhar/hamelot.io/_posts/2015-10-17-autoplaying-vimeo-slideshow-with-reveal-js.md

 <script src="http://a.vimeocdn.com/js/froogaloop2.min.js"></script>
 {% endhighlight %}

-Createa empty slide div that will be filled in dynamically
+Create an empty slide div that will be filled in dynamically

 {% highlight html %}
 <div class="reveal">